-Level 1 instruments include investments in money market funds that invest solely in U.S. Treasury securities with an original maturity of 185 days or less.
-The Company uses inputs such as actual trade data, benchmark yields, quoted market prices from dealers or brokers, and other similar sources to determine the fair value of its investments.
+Level 1 assets include investments in money market funds that invest solely in U.S. Treasury securities with an original maturity of 185 days or less.
+The Company uses inputs such as actual trade data, quoted market prices from dealers or brokers, and other similar sources to determine the fair value of its investments.